 When I turned off my shower water this morning I heard water running in the bathroom sink.
 I didn’t remember turning the water on, but it was on.
 There are only two possible explanations.
 The spirit of a dead human turned the water on, or the plumbing has come to life and has a will of its own.
 Right?

 I heard someone use a similar either/or line of reasoning on a TV news program once.
 A reporter was interviewing a man who ran a small religious group and claimed that he was the reincarnation of Jesus and several other spiritual teachers from history.
 He told the reporter, “Either I’m crazy, or what I’m telling you is true.”
 The reporter was skeptical but didn’t bother to mention the obvious third option –he might be a con man.
 That one was skipped right over.
-The guru might love wielding power over his acolytes more than he loves the truth.

 It’s the dang false dilemma fallacy, so often used by promoters of crazy.
 The options are rarely restrained to just two.
 For example, look at all the other possibilities for my running water mystery: